The Vision, Mission & Strategy of OneQode.

 Sure, there have been incremental improvements (Discord, chat applications, last-mile connectivity), but the larger issue — cross-continental, real-time interactions — has not been solved.

 Put simply, the internet isn’t built the way it needs to be.
 There are some key ingredients holding us back from realising our real-time connected future:

 - Latency optimisation

-Current carriers do not optimise for latency, they optimise for cost.
+Current carriers do not optimize for latency, they optimize for cost.
 Their philosophy is to take a connection and to hand it off to someone else’s network as cheaply and quickly as possible — regardless of where that is or how long it takes to get there.
 That’s OK for your Netflix — but not if you’re trying to have a shared experience from thousands of kilometres apart!

 Many of these experiences will require stable connectivity, with minimal packet loss and jitter — something not prioritised by most modern carriers.